Superalgos/Superalgos/README.md

-# Superalgos Beta 10 - Getting Started Guide
+# Superalgos Beta 10

 Superalgos is not just another open-source project.
 We are an open and welcoming community devised, nurtured, and incentivized with the project's native <a href="https://superalgos.org/token-overview.shtml" target="_blank">Superalgos (SA) token</a> to grow into a massive trading collaboration.
 You will notice the difference as soon as you join the [Telegram Community Group](https://t.me/superalgoscommunity) or the new [Discord Server](https://discord.gg/CGeKC6WQQb).

 Superalgos is the ultimate market research and trading automation platform.
 The software is contributor-centric, built by contributors, for contributors.
 It is also free and open-source.

-Can't wait to contribute?
+> Can't wait to contribute?
 No need to wait!
 You may start by giving a star to this repository in the top-right corner of this page!

 ![superalgos-readme](https://user-images.githubusercontent.com/13994516/106380124-844d8980-63b0-11eb-9bd9-4f977b6c183b.gif)